SamuelSawyerr/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I am a Business Analyst with over 10 years of experience delivering data-driven insights and process improvements to align with business goals.
+I am a Business Data Analyst with over 10 years of experience delivering data-driven insights and process improvements to align with business goals.
 Skilled in requirements gathering, data analysis, process mapping, and solution development, I have consistently driven operational efficiency and growth across diverse industries, including the creative and professional services sectors.
 Proficient in analytical tools, I excel at collaborating with cross-functional teams, managing stakeholder expectations, and implementing strategic initiatives that deliver measurable results.
 With a strong commitment to lifelong learning, I combine technical expertise, strategic thinking, and a passion for fostering collaboration to achieve meaningful outcomes.

 <!--Mention your top/relevant skills here - core and soft skills-->
-## WHAT I DO
+## SKILLS

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As a Senior Analyst at BA Beyond Borders, I harness the Business Analysis Core Concept Model to provide transformative, value-driven solutions for businesses.*

-**- ✅ Data Analytics Consulting.**
+**- ✅ Data Analysis and Visualzation.**

-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+**- ✅ Exploratory Data Analysis.**

-**- ✅ Staff Training & Development.**
+**- ✅ Requirement Elicitation.**

-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+**- ✅ Change Management.**

 <!--Section 2: List 3-4 key projects-->
-## MY PORTFOLIO
+## MY PROJECTS

 *A glimpse of some of the projects I've been working on.*